hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-2-configuring-and-managing-a-workspace.md

 A typical scenario to manage infrastructure resources from the HPE GreenLake platform would be where one would:

 * Add an infrastructure device and a subscription key for this device to the workspace.
 In this scenario, I will add an HPE Aruba Access Point and associated subscription key to the inventory of the workspace.
-* Attach the device to an application to manage and operate the device.
-In this scenario, I will assign the Aruba Access Point to the Aruba Central application already deployed in the workspace.
-The Aruba Central application is a SaaS-based User Interface that lets customers manage their fleet of networking equipment from edge-to-cloud from a single web interface.
+* Attach the device to a service to manage and operate the device.
+In this scenario, I will assign the Aruba Access Point to the Aruba Central service already deployed in the workspace.
+The Aruba Central service is a SaaS-based User Interface that lets customers manage their fleet of networking equipment from edge-to-cloud from a single web interface.
 * Assign a subscription key to the device.
-A subscription key is a license key needed to activate the device and allows the IT administrator to use and operate it using the appropriate application management console such as Aruba Central for Aruba networking devices, Compute Ops Management for compute servers, and Data Services Cloud Console for Storage arrays.
+A subscription key is a license key needed to activate the device and allows the IT administrator to use and operate it using the appropriate service management console such as Aruba Central for Aruba networking devices, Compute Ops Management for compute servers, and Data Services Cloud Console for Storage arrays.
-* Remove assignment of an application or a subscription for a device.
+* Remove assignment of a service or a subscription for a device.

 ### Adding a device and subscription